BMR Calculator — Basal Metabolic Rate for Men and Women

 Athlete / physical job× 1.9Twice/day training or manual labor

 For weight management: 500 calories below TDEE ≈ 1 lb/week loss; 500 above ≈ 1 lb/week gain; at TDEE = maintenance.
-For more on this, see our calorie calculator.
+For more on this, see our calorie calculator and the dedicated TDEE calculator.

 Why BMR Drops With Age (and What to Do)